daedaleanai/reqtraq/certdocs/TRAQ-138-SDD.md

 #### REQ-TRAQ-SWL-85 Control and data flow verification

-Reqtraq SHALL verify that all control and data flow tags has linked requirements
+Reqtraq SHALL verify that all control and data flow tags have linked requirements.

 ##### Attributes:
 - Parents: REQ-TRAQ-SWH-3